olegabu/go-mimblewimble/README.md

 mw info
 ```
 Finalize the transaction.
 This will create a `tx-<transaction uuid>.json` file that needs to be broadcast
-to the network to be validated.
+to the network to get validated.
 In this offline scenario we'll skip this part and tell the wallet the transaction has been confirmed.
 ```bash
 mw finalize slate-receive-8668319f-d8ae-4dda-be5b-e3fd1648565e.json